 There’s just something about the ruggedness of stubble that perfectly contrasts the traditionally more pristine pompadour hairstyle.

-This pompadour has been swept to the left instead of directly backward.
+This pompadour has been swept to the right instead of directly backward.

 The neat, layered, textured appearance can be achieved by using either a round brush or a comb, together with a blow dryer at maximum speed and medium heat.

 If you aren’t looking for that glossy shine, go for a matte clay as opposed to a “wetter” pomade or gel.

 Clays, pastes, and even putties are great for producing lift and volume while also giving you that matte finish.

 They aren’t the “typical” product used for pompadour styling.
 After all, pomades are the kings when it comes to pompadours.